 The Rhesus factor is a type of protein that can be found outside of blood cells.
 It also carries out oxygen all throughout the body.
 It is classifying a person’s blood type by the number of antigens and Rh factor on the surface of blood cells.

-- Rh-positive is not a disease, but it can affect your pregnancy.
+- Rh-negative: is not a disease, but it can affect your pregnancy.
 It also lacks protein.